 For unglazed tile floors, use a concentrated tile cleaner that has a natural pH for regular cleaning.
 These will safely remove grease, oils, and normal spills.
 Be sure to check that the cleaner is intended for the application, use, and travel level of the area you are cleaning.
 Glass tile can be cleaned with any non-abrasive cleaner recommended for either glass or tile.

-At Precision Flooring, we take pride in the quality of our tile floors.
+At Precision Flooring & Design, we take pride in the quality of our tile floors.
 We warrant to the original purchaser of our tile floors against any defects caused during manufacturing, installation, and finishing.